How to give CONSTRUCTIVE criticism to ARTISTS

 With all that negativity out of the way lets focus on how we can give good critique instead.

 Think about what you're going to say before you say it.

 By this I mean really consider the artwork before you discuss it.
 Look at it.
 Consider the artists previous work and what type of creative they are.
 If you don't have a big enough picture of the artist or their work you may not be qualified enough to give critique yet.
 Find out about them.
 Get to know them and their work.
-The themes, aims and reoccurring problems you can see.
+The themes, aims and reoccurring challenges you can see.
 The time you invest in thinking about the work will be respected as quality critique by the artist and what you have to say will have a better chance of being relevant.

 Critique the artwork exactly as it is

 Not what you wish it was or how you would make it better.
 We are giving feedback on the art, and the artist, in the present moment only.
 They simply may not have the same skills or intentions as you have, but that doesn't mean their artwork isn't a success on their own terms.
 That means being conscious and respectful of their artistic maturity.
 You don't roll your eyes at beginners because they didn't do an under painting.

 Constructive Criticism has to be actionable.